Paranoia about online security is rife. But when safeguards are put in place, it helps to scope out how people might use them first.

 There are a variety of ways to satisfy Googlesville, the primary ones of which are:

 - A code sent to my phone.
 No thanks.
-I don’t want Google having my mobile number and two-factor authentication is NOT security.
+I don’t want Google having my mobile number and two-factor authentication is NOT necessarily security.

 - An email sent to my “alternate address” that I set up at account creation time.